tommymathan/InterviewPrep/README.md

 # Interview Prep
-This is a Visual studio C# soloution contain many projects solving the following data structure and Algorithm Projects
+This is a Visual studio C# solution contain many projects solving the following data structure and Algorithm Projects